 Planting a Winter Garden

-This year I wanted to get in my winter garden soon because we really noticed the hit on our grocery budget right away after the garden was finished.
-At the moment I don’t have much extra space but since I was eager to get it going my dining room and dresser are both full of plants right now.
-Hey, if it works it works right? 🙂 Plus I wanted to share with you how I’m setting up my winter garden so if you weren’t sure how to put yours together, hopefully this will give you some ideas!
+Each year I want to get in my winter garden soon because we really notice the hit on our grocery budget right away after the garden is finished.
+You don’t need to have a lot of extra space to have a functional garden inside of your home!
+Today I wanted to share with you how I’ve set up my winter garden in the past couple of years at several different homes that we’ve lived in.
+If you weren’t sure how to put yours together, hopefully this will give you some ideas!